caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/components/matter_thread_light.rst

 Flashing the Accessory
 ----------------------

 #.
-Select an nRF52840 dongle for OTBR, note its MAC address, and plug it into an open USB port on the build system.
+Select an nRF52840 dongle for OTBR, note its MAC address, and plug it into an open USB port on the RPi.

    .. image:: ../_static/nRF52840_dongle_mac.png
       :align: center